-Many of us across the planet are working from home with the objective of flattening the COVID-19 curve.
-While practicing this necessary “social distancing” approach, it is enabling us to slow down and reflect on the state of our planet.
-One way for us to do this as a global community is to celebrate World Wildlife Fund’s Earth Hour from home this Saturday March 28th at 8:30 pm (your local time).
+Many of us across the world continue to stay home with the objective of flattening the COVID-19 curve.
+While following safety precautions over the past year, you may have had some extra time to reflect on the state of our planet and the need for sustainable actions to be widely increased.
+One way to safely connect with a global community that echoes similar concerns is to celebrate World Wildlife Fund’s Earth Hour from home – this Saturday, March 27th at 8:30 pm!

 What is Earth Hour?